 Some investments are considered riskier than others, and generally, spreading your investments between different companies, types of assets and geographic areas can help to smooth returns over time.
 This way, you avoid putting all your eggs in one basket, which is one of the golden rules to successful investing.

 There will always be some investments that perform better during difficult economic periods than others.
-For example, gold is considered a traditional safe haven asset during turbulent periods, and it has soared in value over recent weeks following the outbreak of a war in Europe and rising inflation.
+For example, gold is considered a traditional safe haven asset during turbulent periods, and it has soared in value over recent weeks.
 Read more in our article Five facts about investing in gold.
 However, gold itself is very volatile, and there are no guarantees it’ll continue to perform strongly.

 One way to spread risk is to put your money into a fund, for example, rather than investing in individual shares or a single asset.
 This way, you can hold dozens of companies and spread risk.
 Your money is pooled together with other investors’ cash and spread across a range of companies and, sometimes, other assets.
 So if one company or asset performs poorly, the hope is that gains made by others will reduce overall losses.